ICRAR/boinc-magphys/server/src/work_generation/README.markdown

 # Generation of work units: overview

-*fits2obs.py* takes a FITS file as input and cuts it up into squares which are inserted into a database.
-This database is then queried to create a specified number of observations files (one file per square).
-The second script, which will move observations files into the BOINC project's download hierarchy and call **create_work**, is not yet written.

 # Prerequisites

 * AWS running at least a small model - this uses more memory than a micro model provides
 * MySQL locally installed
 * Python >=2.7.1 (tested on Python 2.7.1 (r271:86832, Jun 16 2011, 16:59:05))

+# New Method

+The new method doesn't load lots of W

+## Register Galaxy

+## Autoload

+# Old method

+*fits2obs.py* takes a FITS file as input and cuts it up into squares which are inserted into a database.
+This database is then queried to create a specified number of observations files (one file per square).
+The second script, which will move observations files into the BOINC project's download hierarchy and call **create_work**.

 ## Python scripts

-MySQL Connector/Python can be installed with either **sudo easy_install-2.7 mysql-connector** or **sudo pip-2.7 install mysql-connector**.
+MySQL Connector/Python can be installed with either **sudo pip-2.7 install mysql-connector**.
-Note that the scripts assume that they can use the MySQL "root" user without password.

 * **fits2obsfiles.py** works with a single FITS file as the smallest unit of work.
 A FITS file can be processed only once, unless effort is made to make sure that the object name in it is changed.